bstadie/Stat_415_Spring_2023/homework-3/README.md

 3. Tune your linear model with L1 and L2 regularization.
 Does this improve the MSE at all?
 It might not.

-4. What features is your lienar model selecting on?

 ### Random Forrest

 5. Train a random forrest model on the same dataset.
 Report the MSE.